 For a given continuous ecological characteristic, any effect of land use or land-use intensity can be assessed through changes in the slope of the relationship between the ecological characteristic and occurrence probability (Figure 2b).
 When an ecological characteristic negatively impacts occurrence probability in a disturbed land use, we expect the slope of the relationship to be more negative than the slope for the reference land use (minimally-used primary vegetation).
-As we did not include any interactions among the species-level predictors, the slope of the relationship between occurrence probability and a given predictor is similar for any value of another species-level predictor.
-Thus, we assess the effects of continuous traits on species’ occurrence probability by comparing the slope of the relationship between primary vegetation (the reference level) and other land-use types.
-Focussing on slopes does not allow to infer absolute changes in occurrence probability across land-use types (e.g., a positive slope in a disturbed land use does not mean that there are absolute increases in occurrence probability in that land use, but only that higher values of the continuous predictor are associated with higher occurrence probability in that land-use type).
+Focussing on slopes does not allow to infer absolute changes in occurrence probability across land-use types (e.g., a positive slope in a disturbed land use does not mean that there are absolute increases in occurrence probability in that land use, but only that higher values of the ecological characteristic are associated with relatively higher occurrence probability in that land-use type).
 This is because we do not assess changes in the mean occurrence probability here (which would require to consider the intercept of the relationship between the ecological characteristic and occurrence probability in different land-use types).
 Thus, we only capture within land-use type effects for continuous predictors.

-Figure 2: Assessing the effects of ecological characteristics on species land-use responses: methodology for (a) categorical characteristics and (b) continuous characteristics. (a) For all categorical characteristics, except diet, we look at “within land-use type effects”, asking whether there are significant differences in occurrence probability between different functional groups in a given land-use type.
-For diet, we look at “among land-use type effects”, comparing species occurrence probability in disturbed land uses versus that in primary vegetation (we chose this approach here because visualising “within land-use type effects” for diet is complicated by the fact that there are more than two levels for this categorical trait). (b) For continuous characteristics, we focus on the relationship with occurrence probability, and we investigate how the slope of this relationship is affected by land-use type.
+Figure 2: Assessing the effects of ecological characteristics on species land-use responses: methodology for (a) categorical characteristics and (b) continuous characteristics. (a) For all categorical characteristics, except diet, we look at “within land-use type effects”, asking whether there are significant differences in occurrence probability among species with different ecological characteristics in a given land-use type.
+For diet, we look at “among land-use type effects”, comparing species occurrence probability in disturbed land uses versus that in primary vegetation (we chose this approach here because visualising “within land-use type effects” for diet is complicated by the fact that there are more than two levels for this categorical trait). (b) For continuous characteristics, we focus on the relationship with occurrence probability, and we investigate how the slope of this relationship is affected by land-use type, i.e. a within land-use type effect.

 Validation on complete trait data subset (no imputed trait values)

-To assess whether our results were robust to trait imputation uncertainty, we fitted the models again for the subset of species for which we had complete, non-imputed data for all ecological characteristics (except for diet, for which we fitted partial models).
+To assess whether our results were robust to trait imputation uncertainty, we fitted the models again for the subset of species for which we had complete, non-imputed data for all ecological characteristics.
 The models’ structure was unchanged for birds and mammals.
 For amphibians, we excluded both diet and litter/clutch size because of multicollinearity issues, and we also excluded lifespan proxy and body mass (as there were too many missing values in the dataset, 85% and 59% respectively).
 For reptiles, we excluded both diet and body mass because of multicollinearity issues.

 Characterizing the influence of traits on species sensitivity to climate change (Figure 1c)